Import dynamic URLs

 See Import a file from a URL for more information on importing data from a URL.

-Import files with dynamic date in the filename using Twig
+Make the date in the filenames dynamic using Twig

-To import a file with a dynamic date element in the URL, you can use a date
+To import or export a file with a dynamic date element in the URL, you can use a date

 filter from Twig.
+Twig is a template engine based on PHP that lets you add dynamic content in the template.
 This forces the URL to display the current date.
 For more information, see the date

 For the following example, http://www.yourdomain.com/feed/product/fullcatalog-20210408.txt